 Well, so be it, for it is my Karma.
 "Barkis is willing" even to become the manure for the theosophical fields, provided it does bring crops some day.
-Unfortunately, the "birds" peek out even the manure, and thus we had but weads so far.
+Unfortunately, the "birds" peck out even the manure, and thus we had but weeds so far.

-than I did?
+. . .
+Ah, poor, blind, ambitious boy!
+Who loved him more than I did?
 He was more than a son in my heart.
-His great intelligence and metaphysical acumen made me hope the Masters had found a strong and a powerful engine for the work in Europe.
-Adulation . . . turned his head and led him off the true Path. .
+His great intelligence and metaphysical acumen made me hope the Masters had found t cutid a strong and a powerful engine for the work in Europe.
+Adulation . . turned his head and led him off the true Path.